 How much will I have to pay when I sell at auction?

-Read a saleroom’s terms and conditions but, generally, the commission for a seller, is around 15% (plus VAT) but there may be other charges to consider.
+Read a saleroom’s terms and conditions but, generally, the commission for a seller, is around 15% (plus VAT) although there may be other charges to consider.

 Many charge an entry fee (often about £10 per lot).
 Some charge for catalogue photos.
 There may be other payments.
 Leading London auction salerooms tend to charge more than provincial auction houses, although the percentage may drop on high value items.

 To get an idea, ask how much you would receive if your lot sells for the reserve.
-If that puts you off, then eBay (sellers’ fee about 10 %) may be worth a try.
+If that puts you off, then ebay (sellers’ fee around 10 %) may be worth a try

 Is the commission on sales at auction ever negotiable?

 In exceptional cases, yes.
 If your object is good enough to use to help market the auction you might be able to negotiate a reduction.
 If you have a prestigious collection, the fees might be waived altogether.

 How much luck is involved when you sell at auction?

 Auctions are never entirely predictable.
 That is part of their charm.
 If two people really want an item, the price can go through the roof.
 On another day a potentially valuable item will limp to its reserve.